dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 ### Create the SuggestionBoxCreate Component
+This component will implement the *Add Suggestion* functionality.

 A lightning component is a combination of markup, JavaScript, and CSS.
 You first create a component bundle.